philipHinch/food_maker/README.md

 # Food Maker

-I created this food maker application with React.
 Build your burger by adding ingredients and see your burger come to life.

+I created this food maker application with React and CSS.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).